 - 57. For the first Nego-Abu Cup, Negoland and Arbitria secured venues for three sports each on their respective lands, and it turned out that all games in Negoland were held in Nego-Town while all games in Arbitria were held at Blue Village.
 Red said that in addition to having Negoland and Arbitria host 1/2 of the sports each, there is another option, that is, the two countries alternate in serving as host country, assuming that the Nego-Abu Cup will be a periodically held event.
 In other words, if Negoland hosts all sports for the next Nego-Abu Cup, then Arbitria will host all sports for the following Nego-Abu Cup and so forth.
 Red also suggested that games for the second Nego-Abu Cup be held at places other than Nego-Town and Blue Village.
 Blue expressed its wish to unveil the new, improved Blue Village during the next Nego-Abu Cup.
 Blue Village is being revamped with plans to renovate the existing stadium and to construct a large gymnasium equipped with spectators' seats.
-The new gymnasium is designed to be used for all indoor sports except swimming.
-The estimation of ticket sales, operating cost and price of broadcasting right will not change depending on the scale and owner of venue, dates of the event and time of matches.
-It was also pointed out that the use of facilities owned by Blue and Red will result in cost reductions. - 58.
+The new gymnasium is designed to be used for all indoor sports The estimation of ticket sales, operating cost and price of except swimming. broadcasting right will not change depending on the scale and owner of venue, dates of the event and time of matches.
+No more than two sports events may be held at one facility (each facility in Blue Village may hold only one sports event). - 58.
 For governance and allocation of duties, it has been decided that the governance structure will be based on the structure of the first Nego-Abu Cup, while the steering committee will be enlarged with each company seconding 15 employees to the committee to work there on a dedicated basis to accommodate the additional sports to be scheduled for the next Nego-Abu Cup.
 The two companies are scheduled to decide, during the next negotiation session, whether operations of games and ticket sales should be centralized in the hands of a subcommittee to be set up for each sport and placed under the steering committee or, like before, Red and Blue will separately be in charge of specific sports in terms of operations and ticket sales.